icecrime/poule/README.md

 # Description

 :chicken: Poule is a tool that helps automating tasks on GitHub issues and pull requests.
-The intent is to implement snippets of behavior, called **operations**, once and be able to invoke it from three different contexts:
+It allows implementing snippets of behavior, called **operations**, once and be able to invoke them in three different contexts:

   1. As a one-time operation, on the entire stock of GitHub items.
   2. As part of a batch job alongside multiple other operations.
-  3. As part of a long-running daemon, triggered by GitHub webhooks.
+  3. As part of a long-running daemon, either triggered by GitHub webhooks or scheduled.

+The project was created to manage automation on the [Docker project](https://github.com/docker/docker).

+# Usage

-### 1. One-time operations
+## 1. One-time operations

-Example:
+The following command runs the `dco-check` operation every pull requests in the `docker/docker` repository without applying any modifications (`dry-run=true`):

 ```bash
 $> poule --repository docker/docker --token-file ~/.gitthub-token --dry-run=true dco-check --filter is:pr
 ```

-### 2. Batch job
+## 2. Batch job

-Example:
+The following configuration file describes a `dco-check` operation to run on the `docker/docker` repository, and can be executed with the `poule batch` command:

 ```bash
 $> cat dco-check.yml